-- Our regulated transmission business includes approximately 4,200 km of natural gas pipelines in North America, Brazil, and India, and approximately 2,900 km of transmission lines in Brazil, of which approximately 2,700 km are operational. - Our commercial and residential distribution business provides residential decarbonization infrastructure services, as well as other essential home services and policies, to approximately 10.7 million customers annually with approximately 17.6 million policies and 1.7 million rental contracts in the U.S., Canada, Germany, and the U.K. and over 600,000 long-term contracted sub-metering services within Canada and the U.S. We own and operate approximately 8.1 million connections, predominantly electricity and natural gas and have approximately 2.3 million installed smart meters across Australia and New Zealand. - These businesses typically generate long-term returns on a regulated or contractual asset base which increase with capital we invest to upgrade and/or expand our systems.
+- Our regulated transmission business includes approximately 3,900 km of natural gas pipelines in North America, Brazil, and India, and approximately 2,900 km of operational transmission lines in Brazil. - Our commercial and residential distribution business provides residential decarbonization infrastructure services, as well as other essential home services and policies, to approximately 10.4 million customers annually with approximately 17.2 million policies and approximately 1.7 million rental contracts in Canada, the U.S., Germany, and the U.K. and over 700,000 long-term contracted sub-metering services within Canada and the U.S. We have provided approximately 8.4 million connections, predominantly electricity and natural gas and have approximately 2.8 million installed meters under management across Australia and New Zealand. - These businesses typically generate long-term returns on a regulated or contractual asset base which increase with capital we invest to upgrade and/or expand our systems.